KaisenAmin/c_std/README.md

 - `Regex`: The Regex library in C provides functionality to compile, match, and search regular expressions.
 It offers flexibility with flags for case-insensitive matching, multiline support, and dotall mode.
 The library is cross-platform, supporting PCRE on Windows and POSIX regex on Linux, simplifying regex-based string operations in C projects.

+- `UnitTest`: The UnitTest library is a lightweight and powerful framework designed to facilitate unit testing in C. It supports a wide range of features, making it a versatile and indispensable tool for ensuring code reliability and quality in complex projects.

 ---

 ## Note